OracularIS/smartai/docs/getting-started.md

 ## Create Your Project/Repository

-Add your commands repository to SmartFX.

-**What “adding a project” does (and why):**

-- Connects Smart FX to a **Git repository** that becomes the source of truth for your tools
-- Enables **version control and review** (commit messages, PRs, rollback)
-- Makes your functions reusable across **Smart Chat, Eval, and MCP**
+A project connects Smart FX to your Git repository — this is where your functions live, get versioned, and become available across Smart Chat, Eval, and MCP.
+Once linked, any changes you push to the repo are automatically reflected in the platform.

-After logging in, create a project by providing:
+After logging in, fill in your:

-- Enter Project Name
+- Project Name
-- Add Repository Link
+- Repository Link
-- Provide Personal Access Token (PAT)
+- Personal Access Token (PAT)

-Click **Clone & Create Project**.
+Then click **Clone & Create Project**.

 ![Add Your Project](.attachments/03_add-your_project.png)